sergi-andreu/ProjectMusicInformatics/preprocessing/README.md

 ## /preprocessing/

-This folder consists on notebooks for extracting the labels from the annotations, and different features from [the song samples](../data/emotifymusic/), as well as the extracted features.
+This folder consists on notebooks for extracting the labels from the annotations, and different features from [the song samples](../data/emotifymusic/), as well as some of the extracted features.
+Most of the files with the extracted results are not saved in the github, even if listed here:

 - ***build_Labels*** transforms the annotations of the songs into labels.
 The results are saved in ***labels.csv***
 - ***build_WeightedLabels*** is a failed attempt.
 No more information is given about this file.
 We like secrecy.